descope/terraform-provider-descope/docs/raw/applications/saml.md

 - Type: `string`

-// Specify the subject name id type.
+The subject name id type.
 Choose one of "", "email", "phone".
 Read more about this configuration [here](https://docs.descope.com/sso-integrations/applications/saml-apps).